AxeWP/wp-graphql-gravity-forms/README.md

 - Ability to query for lists of draft entries, or both entries and draft entries
 - Add support for updating draft entries with file upload data.
 - Ability to get the total count for a list of entries.
-- Ability to delete an individual Gravity Forms entry.
 - Ability to update an individual Gravity Forms entry.
 - Create & update integration tests.
 - Ability to create an individual Gravity Form.